 If your old or new washing machine does not spin we have some diy fix tips below to get it running again.
 The absolute first thing to do to your washing machine that will not spin or drain (whether it is top loading or front loading) is to perform a “Master Reset” to the washer.
 This should be completed before taking off parts or removing panels to make sure the computer control is not at fault.
-You may also be interested in How to soak clothes in a front loading washer.
+To fix your washer yourself, you may need to find your Washing Machine Service Repair manual.

 Sometimes the computer will send fault codes to the motor because of: